-Enjoying its close proximity to the coast, New Zealand experiences mild winters whereas the alpine region witnesses snowfall as well.
-Winters is a great time to visit New Zealand for nature and adventure enthusiasts as the beauty of the place is enhanced by the snow clad mountains and accompanied by numerous winter activities.
+Enjoying its close proximity to the coast, New Zealand in winter season is quite pleasant.
+The country experiences mild winters whereas the alpine region witnesses snowfall as well.
+Winters is a great time to visit New Zealand for nature and adventure enthusiasts as the beauty of the place is enhanced by the snow-clad mountains and accompanied by numerous winter activities.
 Another fringe benefit of visiting New Zealand in winter is that it is an off-season, which is why, the country is not crowded, offers more privacy, and best New Zealand tour packages are available at pocket-friendly prices.

 1. Sky Tower

 Standing 328 meter tall, this prodigious building is the tallest structure in Southern Hemisphere.
 This 60 storey building is one of the best places to visit during your New Zealand winter travel as it offers panoramic views of the city, adrenaline activities like sky jump and skywalk, and fine dining experience at some of the most opulent restaurants in the city.

 Timings: 9 am to 10 pm

 Entry Fee: Adults: $29, Children: $12 (Free entry for children below 5 years)